Difference Between Test Scenario Vs Test Case.

 5. To check Login Button and cancel button functionality

-As we all are at short of time, test scenarios work as pain killer spray rather than that old time IODEX.
-And still the effect is same.
+As we all are short of time, test scenarios work as painkiller spray rather than that old-time IODEX.
+And still, the effect is the same.

-Finally, I would like to summarize the difference as below:
+Finally, I would like to summarize the difference between Test Scenario vs Test Case: